TTNRT/ttcdn/README.md

 # TTCDN
-Source code for parts of our CDN website
+Source code for parts of our CDN website and server

 ## Info